Zerodareo/Dev-Android/README.md

 # Dev-Android
-A small project where i use Android Studio
+A project where i use Android Studio to create an application who will to the user what's his name and below there will be a button to send the answer.
+Afterwards, the user will be redirected a new page showing differents options like setting an alarm clock or a reminder for something